NathanaelSpecht/Engine/README.md

-# TreesInSpaceEngine (TIS)
+# TreesInSpaceEngine ("libTIS" or "TIS")

 Hello!
 My name is Nathan Specht.
+I'm the founder of Trees in Space.
-This is the game engine I'm making for my game studio, Trees in Space.
+This is the engine we use at Trees in Space for game development.

-If you're looking for API documentation, check the docs folder. ***TODO add docs folder.***
+If you're looking for API or modding information, check the docs folder.

 Installation instructions are in INSTALL.md